alexashley/terraform-provider-kong/docs/kong_consumer.md

 ### Import
-Existing Kong consumers can also be imported into Terraform state
+Existing Kong consumers can also be imported into Terraform state:
-Example:
  ```bash
   terraform import kong_consumer.crocodile-hunter <consumer UUID>
 ```